Bishopbriggs: 20th-century development

-The Robert McCarroll Plant Hire company was established at Crowhill in 1934 and continues to operate today.

 In 1932 the town saw the opening of its first (and only) cinema, The Kenmure.
 Located on Kirkintilloch Road it had an impressive towering facade and a single auditorium with capacity for 1000 patrons.
 Eventually the clientele dwindled after the arrival of television (in 1953) and by 1958 a decision was made to close it down.
 It lay derelict for a number of years, before being demolished to make way for the Churchill Way shopping centre which was constructed in 1962 (and demolished in 1993).
-The entrance to the cinema was where the Bishopbriggs Sub-Post Office is now located.
+The Robert McCarroll Plant Hire company was established at Crowhill in 1934 and continues to operate today.
 Proposals were also drawn up for the creation of a 3000 acre "Garden suburb" at Cadder by Patrick Abercrombie, under the instruction of Sir John Stirling-Maxwell in 1936 but by the 1950s just 26 art deco bungalows had been completed.

 During the Second World War, the town was bombed by the Luftwaffe at around midnight on 7 April 1941, as part of a series of raids on the Greater Glasgow area during early 1941, which included the notorious Clydebank Blitz some three weeks earlier.
 Approximately five bombs were dropped in the vicinity of South Crosshill Road.
 One fell behind Cadder Church Hall, an annex building of Bishopbriggs School (now the library) housing the junior school, that had been converted into an Air Raid Precautions first-aid post, received a direct hit, killing five staff instantly, along with four civilian residents of South Crosshill Road.
 Three ARP staff were also injured in the blast and died of their injuries at Lennox Castle Hospital in Lennoxtown the next day.
 The only strategic targets in the area were the railway and RAF Bishopbriggs (now Low Moss Prison), a barrage balloon depot established at Cadder in 1939.

 After the war, an unprecedented boost to the town's population came about as a result of the large-scale building programmes of the fifties and sixties which eventually replaced Balmuildy, Cadder and Woodhill farmlands with private housing, effectively amalgamating the various villages in the area into a single town, centred on the village of Bishopbriggs, increasing the population from 5,272 in 1951 to 21,000 in the early 1970s.
 The significant increase in local population was at least partially influenced by the recommendations of the Bruce Report, which advocated the reduction of the population density of inner-city Glasgow and dispersal of its population to the outskirts and suburbs of the city.

-Agriculture continued to diminish in importance throughout the 20th century as demand for residential development grew; in 1920 there were 31 working farms in the area, in 1948 that number had fallen to 24 and by 1989 there were only 13 left.